Survivor Series: WarGames (2022): Raw

 Before the aforementioned number one contender's match on the December 12 episode of Raw, Becky Lynch sent Bayley's Damage CTRL members, Dakota Kai and Iyo Sky, retreating with a chair.
 A match between Bayley and Lynch took place the following week, where Bayley won with the distraction of Kai and Sky.
 On the January 2, 2023, episode, Bayley distracted Lynch, causing her to lose in tag team action.
 Two weeks later, Lynch claimed Bayley always had to hide behind Kai and Sky and goaded Bayley into accepting a Steel Cage match against her at Raw Is XXX.

 Mia Yim faced Rhea Ripley, but the match ended in a no-contest when The Judgment Day (Finn Bálor, Damian Priest, and Dominik Mysterio) and The O.C.
 (AJ Styles, Luke Gallows, and Karl Anderson) interfered.
 This led to an eight-person mixed tag team match where Judgment Day defeated The O.C. when Ripley pinned Yim.
-The two teams faced each other again during the aforementioned gauntlet match on the January 9, 2023, episode, where Judgment Day (Priest and Bálor, the latter later replaced by Dominik due to an injury) eliminated The O.C.
-(Gallows and Anderson).
+This ultimately ended the rivalry between the two teams.

 New United States Champion Austin Theory came out to address his win.
 Seth "Freakin" Rollins interrupted to congratulate Theory and challenged him to a rematch for the title, but Theory refused, stating he would fight on his own time.
 The following week, after Rollins and Bobby Lashley brawled, a match between Lashley and Rollins to determine the number one contender for the U.S. title was scheduled for the December 12 episode, where Rollins won.
 Following the match, Lashley attacked a referee, resulting in him being fired by WWE official Adam Pearce; however, Pearce later took to social media to reverse his decision but said there would be ramifications for Lashley's actions.
 Rollins' United States Championship match was also confirmed for the January 2, 2023, episode, but Rollins failed to win the title.
 After returning on the January 9 episode, Lashley won a six-man elimination match the following week to become the new number one contender for the U.S. title.
 The match was also scheduled for Raw Is XXX, and was later stipulated as a No Disqualification match.